ujinsong23/ee274_bwt_project/README.md

 `bwt.py`, `compress.py`, `search.py` files in this directory include our implementation of the **efficient BWT** and **searching algorithm** using the FM index.

 ## 1. `bwt.py`
-- Includes all the necessary functions for our implementation.
+includes all the necessary functions for our implementation.
 - You may run tests to ensure the the library is installed correctly and all the transforms are working properly.

     ```